meteor/meteor/packages/babel/README.md

   relies on mutating its first argument will not be ES6-compatible.

 TODO: more!

+## Under Research

+### Classes

+* Babel doesn't yet check that you called `super` in subclass constructor, while ES 6 will.
+(The check is coming in the next major version, according to a comment.)
+* Babel generates a `let` from a class definition, so transpilation of block scope needs to be enabled as well.
+* Babel's runtime helpers use `Object.create`, `Object.defineProperty`, and
+  `__proto__`, which require IE 9, IE 9, and IE 11 respectively.
+We'll do
+  something different.
+* ...

+### For-of

+* Babel's transpilation generates TWO try-finallys for every for-of loop, and requires extensive runtime support.
+Therefore, it is unusable for real code.
+* If we just want for-of on arrays, we could probably write our own lightweight transformer.

 ## Checklist for Feature Approval

 * Write some tests in `babel-tests/transpile-tests.es6` that explore